 For a long time there was discussion of if Void should leave GitHub and go to another platform such as GitLab, or if we should even host our own repo.
 We reached out to GitLab they enthusiastically agreed to host us, but we couldn’t get feature parity on their platform.

 Void is able to maintain 10k+ packages by making use of a large amount of automation.
 This automation runs in Travis CI and consumes an unbelievable amount of compute time per month.
 Making matters worse, we run on top of legacy travis, which runs on top of Google Compute Engine with full VMs (incidentally this is why CI runs take so long, cores have to become available in a Google cloud cluster before the CI job can schedule).
-Void’s workloads can’t be containerized easily as that encounters the container-in-containers problem, which is still not solved in a way that doesn’t introduce security concerns.
+Void’s workloads can’t be containerized easily as that encounters the container-in-containers problem, which is still not solved in a way that doesn’t introduce security concerns (look at the security implications of docker-in-docker to get a feel for the kinds of problems in this space).

 So we were stuck with GitHub and no way to get control of our organization.
-As we later would discover, they wanted to see some documentation from a legal entity that this transfer needed to happen, i.e. some reason that Xtraeme wouldn’t be coming back.
-Its left as an excessive to the reader for how this would have worked out to get a Spanish legal entity to confirm to a San Francisco company the status of an EU citizen while the San Francisco company was being acquired by a Delaware cooperation that’s been sued a few times by the EU.
+As we later would discover GitHub wanted to see some documentation from a legal entity that this transfer needed to happen, i.e. some reason that Xtraeme wouldn’t be coming back.
+Its left as an excercise to the reader for how this would have worked out to get a Spanish legal entity to confirm to a San Francisco company the status of an EU citizen while the San Francisco company was being acquired by a Delaware corporation that’s been sued a few times by the EU.

-We made the difficult choice to create a new organization with a dash between “Void” and “Linux” and pushed new copies of our repositories here.
+We made the difficult choice to create a new organization with a dash between “Void” and “Linux” and pushed new copies of our repositories there.

 This led to some interesting problems.
 The void-packages repository is massive.
 Its not quite Linux Kernel massive, but its not the kind of thing you want to move and copy around very often.
 At the time of this writing there are 91,881 commits in the void-packages repository.
 This is decidedly larger than the size of repository that GitHub optimizes for.
 Most notably, we believe there’s a race condition when forking and renaming repositories, and in at least one example we believe this may have crashed some front-end servers that provide GitHub’s web-UI with a Query of Death style outage.
 GitHub has chosen not to confirm or deny this, but an outage starting exactly coincident with a repo rename and re-fork is very suspicious.